enasequence/read_docs/cli_02.md

 Genome assemblies can be submitted to the European Nucleotide Archive (ENA) using the [Webin command line submission interface](cli_01.html) with `-context genome` option.

+Please contact datasubs@ebi.ac.uk if you intend to submit an assembly assembled from third party data.

 As Metagenomic assemblies follow slightly different rules, please submit them following these [guidelines](cli_07.html).